laurentperrinet/laurentperrinet.github.io/content/publication/jeremie-24-ccn/index.md

+---
----abstract: While foveated vision, a trait shared by many animals including humans, is a major contributor to biological visual performance, it has been underutilized in machine learning applications.
+abstract: While foveated vision, a trait shared by many animals including humans, is a major contributor to biological visual performance, it has been underutilized in machine learning applications.
 This study investigates whether retinotopic mapping, a critical component of foveated vision, can enhance image categorization and localization